metanitesh/Backbone.metaList/README.md

 ####other version

-***without framworks:
+***without framworks***

 [Js.metaList](https://github.com/metanitesh/Js.metaList/)

-###Backbone:
+####Backbone:
-Backbone is a lightweight MV* library to give structure to your JS application. because of such a small and well written library it is definitely recommended as a first MV* framework to dig into.
+>Backbone is a lightweight MV* library to give structure to your JS application. because of such a small and well written library it is definitely recommended as a first MV* framework to dig into.

 ####RequireJs/ AMD